How To Get Unsuspended From Google

-Getting your Google My Business Listing suspended can be a real headache and cost you business if you don't take care of it quickly.
-Sometimes, your Google My Business profile (GMB) can be taken down seemingly at random.
+Getting your Google Business Listing suspended can be a real headache and cost you business if you don't take care of it quickly.
+Sometimes, your Google Business Profile (GBP) can be taken down seemingly at random.

-- A Soft Suspension - A soft suspension generally means that Google is doubting your ownership of the listing.
+A soft suspension generally means Google is doubting your ownership of the listing.
 The profile will still be live on Google, but you will have to re-prove your ownership of the listing.
 This can be done in the typical ways.
 The easiest is usually just to send a postcard to your address.
 Google also gives some people the option to receive a phone call or do a video chat.
 Unfortunately, not everyone receives these efficient options.
-This type of suspension almost always happens when you move addresses, so if you've recently moved and are updating your GMB, expect a soft suspension until you verify your new address.
+This type of suspension almost always happens when you move addresses, so if you've recently moved and are updating your Google Business Profile (GBP), expect a soft suspension until you verify your new address.

-- A Hard Suspension - A hard suspension has much more vague reasoning, and unfortunately, is generally harder to solve.
-A hard suspension means that Google suspects you of violating their GMB guidelines, and has taken down your business entirely.
+A hard suspension has much more vague reasoning and unfortunately, is generally harder to solve.
+A hard suspension means Google suspects you of violating their GBP guidelines, and has taken down your business entirely.
 Don't stress yourself out though, they can be resolved as long as you fix the problem that led to the hard suspension.

-If you find your Google My Business profile hard suspended, it can be difficult to figure out what happened.
-The first thing to do is consider any edits you've made to your Google My Business in the past month or two.
+If you find your Google Business Profile profile hard suspended, it can be difficult to figure out what happened.
+The first thing to do is consider any edits you've made to your Google Business Profile in the past month or two.
 Google can be very finicky about your edits.
-If you made a mistake, even on accident, they're often quick to suspend your profile.
-We'll go over some of the most common causes of GMB suspensions.
+If you made a mistake, even by accident, they're often quick to suspend your profile.
+We'll go over some of the most common causes of GBP suspensions.